magalifabri/ft_services/README.md

 	- √ Of type LoadBalancer
 	- √ listening on port 5000
 	- √ linked with the MySQL database
-	- ? its own nginx server
+	- its own nginx server
-		- what does this even mean?
-A seperate server block in the NGINX configuration file?
+		- ssl?
 	- √ The Load Balancer should be able to redirect directly to this service.
 	- √ Telegraf